fnando/i18n-js/README.markdown

 I18n-js
 =======

 It's a small library (5.2KB or 1.76KB when gzipped) to provide the Rails I18n translations on the Javascript.

 USAGE
 -----

 ### Setting up

-Run `rake i18n:setup` to copy `i18n.js` to your javascript directory.
+Run `rake i18n:setup` to copy `i18n.js` to your javascript directory and `i18n_js.rb` to your initializers folder.
 Then you're ready to go!

 Every time your application is started, the `public/javascripts/messages.js` will be generated.
 This file contains all messages that the I18n can find in the load path.

 To speed up the development process, you can automatically export your messages by adding something like this to your `ApplicationController`:

 	class ApplicationController < ActionController::Base